devbisme/kicad-3rd-party-tools/README.md

 KicadLibCreator is a tool which will generate 'atomic' parts from an Octopart query.
 By setting up some simple rules, entering a part number in the Octopart search and selecting the appropriate model will add a fully defined component with a consistant style to any library.

 - [KiCAD Part Manager](http://mikecrash.com/index.php?name=Content&pa=showpage&pid=10)
 Part manager for KiCAD electronic design suite.
 Based on a MySQL database of components with ability to categorize parts, store part name, part label and part number, description, parameters and also stock count and price.
-Parts can be assigned to components in KiCAD schematic based on component name, type and value.
+Parts can be assigned to components in KiCAD schematic based on component name, type and value. (**Built for KiCad 4, this may not work with KiCad 5!**)

 - [KiCad Librarian](http://www.compuphase.com/electronics/kicadlibrarian_en.htm)
 The KiCad Librarian is a utility to manage and maintain libraries with schematic symbols and footprints.
 It supports the KiCad EDA suite.